OTR/OTR/README.md

 - [Android Basics With Compose](https://developers.google.com/profile/u/112778570515654566410), [Google Codelabs](https://developer.android.com/), June 2023
 - [Android Development with Kotlin](https://hyperskill.org/profile/465698208), JetBrains Academy, Jule 2023

+## Experience:

+ - In my previous job as a data center engineer, I improved the workflow by developing a a simple Django service.
+It periodically polled each HVAC controller, logged the data in a database, and displayed it in real-time on a web page using JavaScript.
+[Source code](https://github.com/OTR/siemens_climatix_webui)

+ - I created an email notification service that tracks prices on cryptocurrency exchange platform [Source code](https://github.com/OTR/exchange_webui)

 <!---
 ## Github Stats
 ![Metrics](/github-metrics.svg)